gridap/GridapDistributed.jl/README.md

 The solution for 2. that I found is to add the following environment variable definition to the `.bashrc` file: `export JULIA_MPI_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu/openmpi/lib/`, and then, with this variable already set up on the shell, run `julia` and re-install `MPI.jl` again (see note below).

 **NOTE**: If you have already a "broken" installation of `MPI.jl` within your julia Pkg environment, i.e., a previous installation failure that did not succeed, I recommend that you perform in sequence the following steps before trying to add `MPI.jl` again: (1) remove the `MPI.jl` package explicitly from the current environment (e.g., using `rm MPI` in the Pkg REPL); (2) remove the package installation directory from the file system, in my case under `~/.julia/packages/MPI/ZfFyE`.
-Using (1)+(2) you force that all build steps of `MPI.jl` are triggered when you add it again, and that the new files generated do not clash with the ones previously generated. @santiagobadia: I didn't need to remove the package installation directory or touch the `.bashrc`.
-Summarizing (?)
+Using (1)+(2) you force that all build steps of `MPI.jl` are triggered when you add it again, and that the new files generated do not clash with the ones previously generated.

+**[@santiagobadia]** _I didn't need to remove the package installation directory or touch the `.bashrc`.
+Summarizing (?)_

 ```shell
 $ sudo apt-get install openmpi-bin libopenmpi-dev